r1cc4r2o/point-e/notebooks/dataset/README.md

 Hence for each collected mesh, we sampled it into a uniform point cloud and we automatically rendered from the meshes of the object multiple images from different views (10/4 views).
 You can see the pipeline here [views_render](https://github.com/r1cc4r2o/point-e/blob/main/notebooks/pointrender.ipynb) with all the steps .

+To illustate the tree of the directories after we unzipped the file:
 ```
 <directories>
     > dataset_shapenet_modelnet_texsin_withgeneratedcloud
         >> modelnet_texsin